 - How should I write a budget justification under travel expense?

-If you plan to drive, we will need mileage for each site.
-Please include the list of cost of housing, food, etc. If you plan to fly, we will need the estimate cost of flight and the ground transportation.
+- RSIA needs very specific details of your travel plans to collect data.
+If you plan to drive, we will need mileage information for each site.
+Please include a list of costs for lodging, food, etc. If you plan to fly, we will need the estimated cost of the flight and ground transportation.

 - Does the Small Research Grant provide software?

 - The fund is unable to cover the cost of software that may be considered a general work tool, such as SPSS or Survey Monkey.
-RSIA has a list of software packages that are well-suited to the needs of researchers and students for their data collection method at Gallaudet University; many of them are available at no cost and unencumbered by proprietary licensing restrictions.
-The software list is shown at Research Resources.
-Our database administrator is available to discuss any questions; contact Brian Showalter, email@example.com.
+RSIA has a list of software packages that are well-suited to meet the data collection needs of researchers and students, many of them available at no cost and unencumbered by proprietary licensing restrictions.
+The software list is available at Research Resources.
+You may contact our database administrator, Brian Showalter, if you have questions about this software.

 - Does the Small Research Grant cover the equipment expense?

-- We do not fund 100% equipment cost but we consider a cost-sharing approach in which RSIA and the Department split the cost.
-All equipment purchased with funds from Small Research Grant becomes the property of the Department which the researcher is affiliated.
-Purchased equipment should be used by other students in future studies.
+- The fund does not cover the full equipment cost, but follows a cost-sharing approach in which RSIA and the grant recipient's department split the cost.
+All equipment purchased with funds from Small Research Grant becomes the property of the department with which the researcher is affiliated.
+This equipment should be used by other students in future studies.

-- I need a laptop and video recording.
+- I need a laptop and video recording equipment.
 Can I include these in my budget?

-- We do not support the purchases of computers or laptops.
-We loan computers to researchers depending on the availability.
-We loan a video camera and tripod but you will need to include the cost of mini DVs in your budget.
+- The fund does not support the purchases of computers or laptops.
+RSIA loans computers to researchers, depending on the availability.
+We can loan you a video camera and tripod, but you will need to include the cost of mini DVs in your budget.

 - May I hire a student assistant to work with me for my study?